radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

 be done in a more timely manner and then perhaps implementing the alternative at a later time.

-In the simple approach, a `sparkConfig` field is added to the cluster config JSON object which names a ConfigMap to use as a source for spark cluster configuration:
+In the simple approach, `sparkMasterConfig` and `sparkWorkerConfig` fields are added to the cluster config JSON object.
+The values of these fields name ConfigMaps to use as a source for spark configuration files on the master and worker nodes respectively:

     {
       "name": "fred",